GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Experiments

 \subsection{Ablation Study on Architectural Components (RQ3)}

-Our ablation study addresses three pivotal questions through corresponding model variants: \begin{itemize}[leftmargin=*, noitemsep, topsep=3pt] \item \textbf{Pure Generator}: How does the generator perform alone as a retrieval baseline? — Uses only the first-stage generator without ranker. \item \textbf{Gen+SA}: Does self-attention provide sufficient performance gains? — Generator with 4-layer self-attention only. \item \textbf{Gen+CA}: Can cross-attention offer a better efficiency-accuracy trade-off? — Generator with cross-attention only. \end{itemize} The full GRank model then answers: can a hybrid architecture synergize both to achieve the optimal balance?
+To evaluate the contribution of each component within \textsc{GRank}, we design three strategic variants to address specific architectural questions: \begin{itemize}[leftmargin=*, noitemsep, topsep=3pt] \item \textbf{Pure Generator}: \textit{How does the base generator perform as a standalone retrieval baseline?} This variant utilizes only the first-stage generator without any auxiliary supervision or ranking refinement, serving as the fundamental baseline. \item \textbf{Gen+Aux}: \textit{To what extent does auxiliary supervision enhance the generator's representation capability?} This variant excludes the cross-attention Rank Module.
+In the inference stage, it utilizes the output of the auxiliary module as a scoring mechanism for candidate refinement. \item \textbf{Gen+RankOnly}: \textit{Can cross-attention offer a superior efficiency-accuracy trade-off?} This variant augments the base generator with our proposed Rank Module but excludes the auxiliary supervision, directly evaluating the impact of the target-aware cross-attention mechanism. \end{itemize} Ultimately, the full \textsc{GRank} model demonstrates whether a hybrid architecture can synergize these components to achieve an optimal performance balance.

 The ablation results conclusively demonstrate that our two-stage design with hybrid attention mechanisms achieves the best trade-off between retrieval quality and computational efficiency. \begin{itemize}[leftmargin=*, topsep=3pt, itemsep=3pt] \item \textbf{Universal Offline-Enhancement Paradigm for Generator}.
 To further elucidate the performance gains of GRank, we dissect the behaviour of the Generator itself.
 Since the 2\,000 candidates produced in the first stage form the \emph{absolute} ceiling for any subsequent ranker, the jump of Generator Recall@2000 from 0.1512 to 0.3685 \emph{significantly contributes} to the final Recall@500 of 0.2346.
 This observation reveals that injecting a target-aware ranking loss during training substantially strengthens the user representation of a dual-tower model, while leaving the tower architecture \emph{completely untouched} at inference—introducing \textbf{zero} additional latency.
 Consequently, the ``\textbf{offline optimise, transparent deploy}'' paradigm acts as a drop-in, model-agnostic performance booster that is instantly applicable to \emph{any} representation-based or dual-tower retrieval system, delivering higher accuracy with no extra parameters, no extra engineering, and no extra cost at serving time. \item \textbf{Second-Stage Rescoring is Critical for Accuracy Gains}.
 The removal of rescoring drastically impairs performance (Recall@500: -50.7\%), highlighting its necessity.
 All rescoring variants deliver substantial metric gains over the pure generator, confirming the value of second-stage refinement, though at the cost of reduced QPS.
 The full GRank model achieves the most favorable accuracy-efficiency trade-off.